-The ability of the trap system to effectively kill the target animal is tested by allowing animals to freely approach the test traps in an enclosure or in the field.
+The ability of the trap system to effectively kill the target animal is tested by allowing animals to freely approach the test traps in an enclosure.

-7.2.
-Apparatus
+7.2 Apparatus1

-Enclosure - The enclosure (or test room)1 shall be of adequate size to allow the target animals to move freely.
-The enclosure shall be equipped with a nest box or equivalent area where the animal is able to rest.
-Observation of the animals without their being aware of human presence is required, ideally remote observation of the animal's activity shall be possible.
-Observers must be close enough to the trap under observation to confirm death of the animal within the time required.
+Enclosure - The enclosure (or test room)2 should be of adequate size to allow the target animals to move freely.
+The enclosure should be equipped with a nest box or equivalent area where the animal is able to rest to allow the animal to interact with the trap in the same manner that it would in the wild.
+Observation of the animals without their being aware of human presence is required.
+Ideally, remote observation of the animal's activity should be possible.
+Observers should be close enough to the trap under observation to confirm death of the animal within the time required.